Max Stotz: Aerial victory claims

 According to US historian David T. Zabecki, Stotz was credited with 189 aerial victories.
+Spick also list him with 189 aerial victories claimed in over 500 combat missions, and a mission-to-claim ratio of 2.65.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 182 aerial victory claims, plus one further unconfirmed claim.
 This number includes 174 on the Eastern Front and 8 on the Western Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 28123".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.